Skip to main content

 Diet culture includes the societal belief that thinness is inherently better, healthier, or more valuable.
 This pervasive mindset impacts not only how we view our bodies but also how we approach food.
 It creates pressure to diet, restrict, and control our bodies, often leading to feelings of inadequacy when we don’t meet those idealized standards.
 This constant striving for an “ideal” body size can lead to feelings of low self-worth, anxiety, and stress.

 Diet culture also encourages compensatory behaviors—like restricting food, over-exercising, or purging—as ways to “make up” for eating or to achieve a particular body size.
 These behaviors, rather than supporting your well-being, often harm both physical and mental health.
 Diet culture undermines the idea that health can exist at any size and perpetuates the myth that controlling your body size is the ultimate goal.
+A man holding his cup with both hands & drinking from the mug.
+Our registered dietitians in Raleigh, NC are here to support your recovery.
+Reach out to us today to get started with nutritional counseling.

 Nutritional counseling can help you break free from the pressures of diet culture.
 Through a Health at Every Size (HAES) lens, we focus on helping you reconnect with your body’s cues and dismantle the harmful beliefs that diet culture imposes.
 Our goal is to create a space where you can embrace food as nourishment and your body as something to care for, rather than control.